 Lockdowns can really take a toll on your general wellbeing and having lived through a few now, Sydneysiders sure don't need to be reminded of that.
 As our city rides out another stretch of stay-at-home restrictions, it's more important than ever to pop the things that help you unwind and de-stress to the very top of your to-do list.

-While you've now got just four essential reasons to leave your house, there are plenty of things you can do at home to care for your physical, mental and emotional health.
+While you may be stuck at home for a while longer, there are plenty of things you can do at home to care for your physical, mental and emotional health.
 Whether you're jumping on a meditation app, or getting some locally-made bath products and books delivered to your door, these self-care ideas will hopefully get you feeling somewhere well north of 'fine'.
 And, if you've got the extra emotional bandwidth to give some extra care to your NSW mates, these boutique products make an excellent thoughtful gift (hint hint, nudge nudge).

 Want to transform your pad into a soothing sanctuary and aromatherapy haven?
 If that candle collection is in need of some fresh talent, you'll find some absolute gems being created by the folks at Byron Bay Candles.
 These hand-poured pure soy products come in uplifting scents like Coconut Lime, Japanese Honeysuckle and the neroli-infused Beach Holiday, with free Australia-wide shipping available for orders over $75.
 What's more, the candle jars are reusable and refillable — and if you use the code "15%refilloffer" at the checkout when you order any 50-hour gift boxed candle, you'll even score a 15 percent discount.
 Meanwhile, luxury fragrance house Lumira will have any home smelling absolutely gorgeous, with its range of sophisticated hand-crafted candles.
 Jump online to order scents like Balinese Ylang Ylang and Tahitian Coconut, shipped to your door.